Yemeni rights group sues Saudi Crown Prince in France: lawyers

 “The existence of indiscriminate shelling by the coalition armed forces affecting civilian populations in Yemen can be qualified as acts of torture,” they wrote.

 The lawsuit may embarrass Macron at a delicate moment in French-Saudi relations.
-France is the world’s third biggest arms exporter and counts the kingdom as one of its biggest buyers.
+France is the world’s third-biggest arms exporter and counts the kingdom as one of its biggest buyers.

 The lawyers cited U.N. reports and documentation by rights groups such as Human Rights Watch, Amnesty International and Oxfam on arbitrary detentions and the use of illegal cluster bombs.